codurance/site/_posts/2016-10-03-what-i-wish-i-knew.md

 ##Test, test, test##
 I think that automated testing and test-driven development are not practiced enough in software engineering courses.
 Those are amongst the most important skills in software development today, and I wish I was made aware of that earlier in my career.

 Learn how to write tests and how to maintain them.
 Pair with someone who can teach you test driven development.
-If you cannot find such person amongst your colleagues [look at a software craftsmanship community next to where you live](http://slack.softwarecraftsmanship.org/).
+If you cannot find someone like that amongst your colleagues look at a [software craftsmanship community](http://slack.softwarecraftsmanship.org/) next to where you live.

 ##Clean code principles##
 Learn how to write clean code from the start.
 [The book by Robert C Martin](https://www.amazon.co.uk/Clean-Code-Handbook-Software-Craftsmanship/dp/0132350882) is an excellent way to start.
 There is also plenty of content online (just check other articles on the [Codurance blog](https://www.codurance.com/publications)).
 Take the time to read some of that content and apply it.
 Ask your mentor or colleagues for feedback.